This site contains affiliate links. Please see Policies for more information.

-This is a classic outside game that ranks right up there with horseshoes, toss across, and ladderball.
+This is a classic game that ranks right up there with horseshoes, toss across, and cornhole.
 It is a lot of fun but can be difficult to find already made in stores.
 There are lots of options to special order these games, but they can be pricey and expensive to ship due to weight and size.

 If you are looking for a more cost effective option: no worries!
 All you need to do is grab your drill and some wood and I’ll show you how to make your own Washers Game DIY using this step-by- step tutorial.

-Tools needed for Three Hole Washers Game:
+Tools needed for 3 Hole Washers Game:

 If you have any questions about these tools or other supplies, click the links to find them on Amazon.com.

 Materials needed for Three Hole Washers Game:

 - 3 – 2x4x8